 bc? basic calculator.

-I've mentioned bc before.
+I've mentioned bc before relative to calculating π.
 It's a great little basic calculator for *nix systems.
 Programmable.
 Quite literally all the precision you could ever want, if you want it.

 If you remember using the old BASIC language interpreters as a substitute for a desktop calculator, and don't like having to open up a spreadsheet document just to check your math on something, bc may be what you're looking for.